-These great churches necessarily had many preachers or elders (Acts 20:17).
+These great churches necessarily had many preachers or elders.
+"And from Miletus he sent to Ephesus, and called the elders of the church" (Acts 20:17.)
 Some of the bishops or pastors began to assume authority not given them in the New Testament.
 They began to claim authority over other and smaller churches.
-They, with their many elders, began to lord it over God's heritage (III John 9).
+They, with their many elders, began to lord over God's heritage.
+"I wrote unto the church: but Diotrephes, who loveth to have the preeminence among them, receiveth us not" (III John 1:9).
 Here was the beginning of an error which has grown and multiplied into many other seriously hurtful errors.
 Here was the beginning of different orders in the ministry running up finally to what is practiced now by others as well as Catholics.
 Here began what resulted in an entire change from the original democratic policy and government of the early churches.
 This irregularity began in a small way, even before the close of the second century.
 This was possibly the first serious departure from the New Testament church order.

-5. Another vital change which seems from history to have had its beginning before the close of the second century was on the great doctrine of Salvation itself.
+- 5. Another vital change which seems from history to have had its beginning before the close of the second century was on the great doctrine of Salvation itself.
 The Jews as well as the Pagans, had for many generations, been trained to lay great stress on Ceremonials.
 They had come to look upon types as anti-types, shadows as real substances, and ceremonials as real saving agencies.
 How easy to come thus to look upon baptism.
 They reasoned thus: The Bible has much to say concerning baptism.
 Much stress is laid upon the ordinance and one's duty concerning it.
 Surely it must have something to do with one's salvation.
 So that it was in this period that the idea of "Baptismal Regeneration" began to get a fixed hold in some of the churches.
-(Shackelford, page 57; Camp p.
+(Shackelford, p.
+57, Camp, p.
 47; Benedict, p.
 286; Mosheim, vol. 1, p.
 134; Christian, p.
-28.)
+28.) - 6.
+The next serious error to begin creeping in, and which seems from some historians (not all) to have begun in this same century and which may be said to have been an inevitable consequence of the "baptismal regeneration" idea, was a change in the subjects of baptism.

-6. The next serious error to begin creeping in, and which seems from some historians (not all) to have begun in this same century and which may be said to have been an inevitable consequence of the "baptismal regeneration" idea, was a change in the subjects of baptism.
 Since baptism has been declared to be an agency or means to salvation by some erring churches, then the sooner baptism takes place the better.
 Hence arose "infant baptism."
-Prior to this "believers" and "believers" only, were regarded as proper subjects for baptism.
+Prior to this "believers" and "believers" only were regarded as proper subjects for baptism.
 "Sprinkling" and "pouring" are not now referred to.
 These came in much later.
 For several centuries, infants, like others, were immersed.
 The Greek Catholics (a very large branch of the Catholic church) up to this day, have never changed the original form of baptism.
 They practice infant baptism but have never done otherwise than immerse the children.
-(Note--Some of the church historians put the beginning of infant baptism within this century, but I shall quote a short paragraph from Robinson's Ecclesiastical Researches.)
+(Note-Some of the church historians put the beginning of infant baptism within this century, but I shall quote a short paragraph from "Robinson's Ecclesiastical Researches.")